 There are more than 3,000 million smartphones all over the world… Why only focusing in 1 single country or language?

-If your target goes beyond any particular country or language (it depends on the app), you must seriously consider localizing your app store listings to the languages / countries where your potential users are.
+If your target goes beyond any particular country or language (it depends on the app), you must seriously consider localizing your listings to the languages / countries where your potential users are.

 Another common ASO mistake that we have witnessed is when the ASO adaption is just a mere copy translation.
-Launching your app globally means analyzing each market, core keywords, competitors, Top Charts, etc. A mere translation won’t be enough if you want your app store listing completely optimized.
+Launching your product globally means analyzing each market, core keywords, competitors, Top Charts, etc. A mere translation won’t be enough if you want your listing completely optimized.

-6. Thinking product / app has no impact on ASO
+6. Thinking product has no impact on ASO

 What happens in your app has an echo on the app stores.